While the plumber waited for his check, I searched for a pen. It shouldn’t have been a problem because I had a million of them.

 I nodded in agreement.

 Then she looked concerned.
-“I was so busy taking notes,” she confessed, “that I entirely missed the point the agency head was making about our strategies.”
+“I was so busy taking notes,” she confessed, “that I entirely missed the point the agency head made about our strategies.”

-I furrowed my brow and studied the first page – then flipping to the next, I ran my finger along the margin.
-“He said we must realign our strategies with our core competencies,” I told her.
+I furrowed my brow and studied the first page – then flipping to the next, ran my finger along the margin.
+“He said we must realign our strategies with our core competencies.”

 It sounded like something he would say.